Download email attachments from Mail on iCloud.com

 A message that contains an attachment has a paper clip icon to the right of the sender’s name in the message list.

 Large attachments can be delivered by Mail Drop if the sender has turned it on and is using Mail on iCloud.com.
-You don’t need to have Mail Drop turned on to receive these attachments.
-You can download attachments from Mail Drop for 30 days after they’re sent.
+You do not need to have Mail Drop turned on to receive these attachments.
+You can download attachments from Mail Drop for 30 days after they are sent.

 If you want to use Mail Drop to send your own attachments, see “Turn on Mail Drop for large attachments” in Add an email attachment in Mail on iCloud.com.